reevesrs24/CVE/Netgear_WNDR2400v3/upnp_stack_overflow/upnp_stack_overflow.md

 move $a1, $a2
 ```
 5. This ROP chain can be used to execute shellcode on the stack.
 PoC shellcode '/bin/sh' written by Sanguine (https://www.exploit-db.com/exploits/35868)
-was used to test this.
+was used to test this (My shellcode game is weak).
 Below the [sh] process was executed.
 Although this process immediately terminates once gdb is exited.
 ![alt text](screenshots/sh.png)